JustPaul99/Stability_Analysis_RD/README.md

 ## 📈 Workflow Overview

-This repository includes two scripts for creating multiple datasets from the Extended Klausmeier model that are then being analyzed for stability.
+This repository includes a script for creating multiple datasets from the Extended Klausmeier model that are then being analyzed for stability.
 One specific experimental setup has been provided for the creating of the datasets for different noise situations.
 For other experimental setups, you can follow the values in Table 1 of the paper and make different loops for these settings.

-### 1. **Simulation & Analysis Script**
+### **Simulation & Analysis Script**
 **File:** `simulate_and_analyze_combined.m`
 This script combines the simulation (`simulate_Klausmeier.m`) and analysis (`analyze_data.m`) functions to:
 - Run multiple simulations across different experimentsettings
 - Extract fitted stability parameters from each run
 - Save raw data and basic plots for inspection

 It produces `.mat` files containing vegetation and water matrices (`u`, `v`), fitted parameters (`theta_data`), and eigenvalue curves (`plot_data`) for downstream use.
-It also plots the first version of the plots presented in the paper.
+It also plots the similar dispersion plots as the paper

-### 2. **Publication Plotting Script**
-**File:** `plot_datasets_neat.m`
-This script loads the saved results from the previous script and plots it in a similar way to the original paper.

 ---